Herohtar/wordnik-dart/README.md

 ### Wordnik API for Dart

-Work in progress.
-Currently, all object models and API calls have been implemented, but with minimal testing.
-API signatures are likely to change as development continues.
+All object models and API calls have been implemented, but with minimal testing.
+API signatures are likely to change until fully tested.

 #### Related:
 * Wordnik: <https://www.wordnik.com/>